Michael-Meade/MinerFind/_posts/2021-07-16-Another-Miner-Caught-By-HoneyPot.md

 ### K
 The 'k' file can be found at `http://209.141.32[.]204/k`.
 In order to ungzip the file, we need to use the `cp k k.gz` commmand to add the gz extension to the file.
 This is needed so we can ungzip the file.
 Next we used `gzip -d k.gz` to ungzip the file.
 The result ended with a new file named `k.tar`.
 Once again we have to use the command `cp k k.tar` to change the file's extension to .tar.
 Lastly we use the command
 `tar -xvf k.tar` to untar the file.
-The results are a new hidden folder named `.k`.
+The results are a new hidden folder named `.k.tar`.

 ```
 a:             ASCII text